 Don’t imagine that incorporating biomarkers into a medical anthropological health study will provide magical solutions to all your analytical and theoretical problems.
 In fact, the case is more nearly the opposite: you will have more to think about and consequently more problems to solve, as you struggle to make sense of potentially conflicting data.
 As I suggested above, a biological measure might suggest an alternate health story, but there is no reason to assume a priori that this story should take precedence over one suggested by the sociocultural data.

 What is one piece of research (ideally your own) that points to the benefits of such an integrative approach?

-What is a good reference that cultural anthropologists or social scientists interested in such an approach could use to get started?
+How might cultural anthropologists or social scientists interested in such an approach get started?